This post outlines how to watch IPTV on Roku.

 - Network settings: Use 5GHz Wi-Fi band when available for better performance

-- Power settings: Adjust sleep settings to balance convenience with energy usage
+- Power settings: Adjust sleep mode settings to strike a balance between convenience and power savings

 Troubleshooting Common IPTV Issues on Roku